ceilican/MantisWiki/Example-Configuration-for-Private-Network-Using-Parity.md

-To run mantis with private network you have to start with:
+To run mantis in private network with parity you have to start with:

 `mantis -Dconfig.file=path_to_configuration_file.conf`

-You have to update configuration_file.conf to set correct bootstrap node addresses and patch to custom genesis file (with parity conf you also have to update bootstrap nodes)
+You have to update configuration_file.conf to set correct bootstrap node addresses and patch to custom genesis file (in the parity configuration you also have to update bootstrap nodes)

 To run multiple nodes on single machine you have to set unique ports for each nodes as well as unique `datadir`